 - In the Project field you just defined, enter "Darwin" for the first file.

-- Click Next and enter "Mendel" for the next.
+- Click Next and enter "Mendel" as the project for the next file.

 - Click Save.